A Short List of Forest Facts for Kids

 While all forests are primarily composed of trees, the Amazon Rainforest and the Russian Tiaga look very different.
 As a rule of thumb, there are three main types of forests: rainforests, temperate forests and boreal forests — with subcategories almost as diverse as the species that call them home.

-3. Forests are home to over 80% of biodiversity on the planet
+3. home to over 80% of biodiversity

 Everything that lives in a forest makes up its ecosystem, and the wide range of biodiversity found in these ecosystems is truly astounding.
 In fact, more than 80% of the plants, animals and insects living on land can be found in the world's forests!
 The world's biodiversity needs our help protecting its home.